jonjamz/amethyst/README.md

 Amethyst Subjects vs. RequireJS Modules
 ---------------------------------------
-- Subjects are designed to be loaded into a _previously unknown context_ in a consistent way.
-RequireJS modules are dealt with manually at the time they are loaded.
+- Subjects are written and used in a uniform, _convention over configuration_ manner.
+As such, they are less flexible than RequireJS modules.
+Subjects are not meant to be used across many applications.
+Rather, they are meant to contribute functionality to modules, and even be used as modules themselves, in a single application.
   - The function to load a subject is written on the subject itself, rather than in `A.subjects.load()` as a callback.
 It is run in a context defined by the `A.subjects.load()` function.
   - All defined API methods for the subject are bound to the context provided to `A.subjects.load()`.
   - Because of the unknown parent context, subjects are automatically namespaced without any extra work from the developer.
 - The parent context becomes loaded with all the subjects, so you can design things inside subjects to bind to that context as well.
 For example, at Writebot we use a subject to abstract Meteor templates that allows our event handlers to both access reactive properties scoped to the parent and also the original template event handler context.
 In this way, you have many small subjects working together to form larger components.

-As you can see, it's quite a different paradigm than a module system.

 Writing a Subject
 -----------------